techsoft3d/hc-caas-server-deployment/README.md

 ## Introduction
 We have recently released CaaS, which is a fully scalable conversion, streaming and model management backend for HOOPS Communicator.
 If you are a node.js user, it is fairly straightforward to get up and running with CaaS.
 However, there is still a bunch of initial configuration required.
 In addition, you need to setup your machine to run HOOPS Communicator, which can be a bit of a pain.
-To make things easier, we have packaged up all of CaaS, including the User Management Component as well as two front-end reference applications and of course HOOPS Communicator itself into a a pre-configured AMI (Amazon Machine Image).
+To make things easier, we have packaged up all of CaaS, including the User Management Component as well as two front-end reference applications and of course HOOPS Communicator itself into a a pre-configured Ubuntu Linux AMI (Amazon Machine Image).
 In addition, we have also created a Docker Image that can be deployed on any backend that supports Docker.

 For questions/feedback please send an email to guido@techsoft3d.com or post in our [forum](https://forum.techsoft3d.com/).
 For a 60 day trial of the HOOPS Web Platform go to [Web Platform](https://www.techsoft3d.com/products/hoops/web-platform).

-**This library is not an officially supported part of HOOPS Communicator and provided as-is.**
+**The AMI and Docker Image are not an officially supported part of HOOPS Communicator and provided as-is.**

 ## What are you getting
 Using the prebuilt AMI or Docker image you get without any extra work:
 * A full scalable conversion and streaming backend for HOOPS Communicator you can access server-side via a node module or REST API.
 This includes token based access control and account management.
 It means that with a few lines of code you can convert CAD files and make them accessible for streaming (or SCS) within your web-application.
 * A User Management node module with Hub and Project support, including a full front-end reference application which you can use as a starting point for your own development.
-* A "personal" version of demo.techsoftd.com
+* A "personal" version of demo.techsoft3d.com